 - Mount Daraitan in Tanay

-If you visit the overlooking Antipolo spots yourself, you will find a myriad of places to hang out in; because of that, spontaneous trips to this city wouldn’t normally be a problem.
-But as far as the pandemic goes, it’s now more ideal to have a certain destination in mind before heading to the city.
+If you visit the overlooking Antipolo spots yourself, you will find a long list of places to hang out; because of that, spontaneous trips to this city wouldn’t normally be a problem.
+But as far as the pandemic goes, it’s now ideal to have a certain destination in mind before heading to the city.